geoschem/GEOSChem-python-tutorial/README.md

 $ git clone https://github.com/JiaweiZhuang/GEOSChem-python-tutorial.git
 ```

-Install required packages to an isolated environment (which allows you to manage different versions of packages without affecting each other):
+Install required packages into an isolated environment (which allows you to manage different versions of packages without affecting each other):

 ```
 $ conda env create -vv -n geo -f geoschem-python-tutorial/environment.yml
 $ source activate geo
 ```

+**Windows users** should use [environment_windows.yml](./environment_windows.yml) instead.

 You can use a different name other than `geo` for the environment. `-vv` prints more message so the installation won't look like getting stuck.